Wyclef Jean Presents The Carnival: Critical reception

 The Carnival was released to critical acclaim.
 In a contemporary review for The Village Voice, music critic Robert Christgau found the album more R&B than the "diasporan flavors" it uses as "half decoration, half concept", and remarked that Jean uses the sampler for "one-dimensional tunes" that showcase his "well-articulated morality tales and popwise carnivalesque."
 In his review for Playboy, Christgau asserted that the album is more likely than any other well-meaning hip hop to impact the demographic it aims at and also works as an attempt to prove Jean is equally worthy of the attention given to Lauryn Hill.

 Stephen Thompson of The A.V.
 Club, in a favorable review, called The Carnival "a stunning solo album that's light years beyond The Score".
 He also wrote "In his universalist embrace of music of all forms, Wyclef Jean makes a more powerful call for peace and unity than a thousand East Coast–West Coast 'Stop the violence, y'all' intros put together."
 The Carnival was voted the sixteenth best album of the year in The Village Voice's annual Pazz & Jop critics poll for 1997.
 Christgau, the poll's creator, ranked it twentieth on his own list.

 In 2011, Rolling Stone ranked The Carnival the 69th best album of the 1990s.

 Commercial performance

-The Carnival debuted at number sixteen on the US Billboard 200, selling 52,000 copies in it first week.
+The Carnival debuted at number sixteen on the US Billboard 200, selling 52,000 copies in its first week.
 It also debuted at number four on the US Top R&B/Hip-Hop Albums chart.
-The album spawned the singles "Gone Till November", "We Trying to Stay Alive", "Guantanamera" and "To All the Girls".
-On December 16, 1998, the album was certified double platinum by the Recording Industry Association of America (RIAA), and sold approximately two million copies worldwide.
+The album spawned the singles "We Trying to Stay Alive", "Guantanamera", "Gone Till November", "Cheated (To All the Girls)" and "Gunpowder".
+On 16 December 1998, the album was certified double platinum by the Recording Industry Association of America (RIAA), and sold approximately two million copies worldwide.